 Wow, can we say tangents?

-Again, I can't thank Susie enough for the feedback.
+Again, I can't thank the commenter enough for the feedback.
 I hope I didn't offend her or anyone else with this novel.
-I just feel it's important to clear the air and make sure you trust me, and know that I have your best interests at heart.
+I just feel it's important to clear the air and make sure you trust me and know that I have your best interests at heart.

 I honestly love you all, in a totally non-creepy way I promise.